Angela Morgan , Centre Manager

 I have a passion for environment design and it is my aim to create a positive, warm, safe, friendly learning environment for all.
 I perceive the environment as a third teacher, empowering children to learn through their play in a natural and unhurried way.

-I believe it is vital to work in partnership with parents and families valuing families’ aspirations and learning goals for their child.
-To facilitate this I promote an open door policy where whānau feel welcome and comfortable coming in and being part of our centre and discussing the child’s learning goal with the teaching team.
+I believe it is vital to work in partnership with parents and families, valuing families’ aspirations and learning goals for their child.
+To facilitate this, I promote an open door policy where whānau feel welcome and comfortable coming in and being part of our centre and discussing their child’s learning goal with the teaching team.